MicrosoftDocs/azure-docs-powershell/latest_release_of_ResourceManager/AzureRM.Storage/Remove-AzureRmStorageAccountNetworkRule.md

 ```

 ### -IPAddressOrRange
-The Array of IpAddressOrRange, add IpRules with the input IpAddressOrRange and default Action Allow to NetworkRule Property.
+The Array of IpAddressOrRange, will remove IpRule with same IpAddressOrRange from the NetWorkRule Property.

 ```yaml
 Type: System.String[]